Knox alumni recently returned to campus for the Career Impact Summit, where they provided students with advic...

 The Honor Board's responsibilities include:

-The board consists of 12 members.
+The board consists of 13 members -- five seniors, four juniors, and four sophomores.
 Each spring, the Honor Board Selection Committee appoints three first-year students to replace the outgoing senior members.
 In addition, the Faculty Executive Committee, in consultation with the Honor Board, appoints one faculty to replace the outgoing member.
 All appointments last for three years.
 Current board members include:

 If you're in good academic standing and have had no prior Honor Board convictions, you may apply for a board position for your class (determined by graduation date).
 The Honor Board Selection Committee then reviews all applications, invites each candidate to interview for the open positions, and makes its final selections.
 The committee also designates which selected students will be future co-chairs.